alessandropedone/cauchy-kowalevski-theorem/README.md

 # The Cauchy-Kowalevski theorem and some of its consequences

-Bachelor's thesis in Mathematcal Engineering at Politecnico di Milano (A.Y.
+Bachelor's thesis in Mathematical Engineering at Politecnico di Milano (A.Y.
 2023/2024).

 Supervised by Prof. Maurizio Grasselli.

+Final grade: 110/100 Cum Laude

 ## Abstract